According to sas.com, a multi-channel marketing strategy:

-Did you know that companies that use multichannel marketing experience 3x higher effectiveness rates than those that use non-integrated campaigns?Source: heinzmarketing.com
+Companies that use multichannel marketing experience three times higher effectiveness rates than those that use non-integrated campaigns according to Heinz Marketing.
+What is multichannel marketing?

 - Multichannel Marketing strategy is channel focused

-Marketers push products or services through more than one channel, treating each channel as a separate medium that operates independently of all the others, but are still part of the same strategy.
+Marketers push products or services through more than one channel, treating each channel as a separate medium that operates independently of all the others, but is still part of the same strategy.

 - It’s easy to implement